-Students who used any accessibility features or accommodations are included in the educator/ group and school, district, and state reports.
-As with students who tested off grade, students who tested with accommodations can be grouped together in the ACT Aspire administration platform and excluded from online dynamic reports.
-A Personal Needs Profile (PNP) report for student tests can be created based on accessibilities and specific tests.
+Students who used any accessibility features or accommodations are included in the educator/group and school, district, and state reports.
+As with students who tested off grade, students who tested with accommodations can be grouped together in the ACT Aspire Portal and excluded from online dynamic reports.
+An indication of which students tested with accommodations is included in the student performance file.
+A Personal Needs Profile report can also be downloaded and printed from the ACT Aspire Portal.